chartjs/Chart.js/docs/getting-started/usage.md

 );
 ```

 You can see that, in addition to the `Chart` class, we’re also loading a controller for the chart type, scales, and other chart elements (e.g., bars or points).
-You can look all available components up in the [documentation](./integration.md#bundle-optimization).
+You can find all available components in the [documentation](./integration.md#bundle-optimization).

-Alternatively, you can follow Chart.js advice in the console.
+Alternatively, you can follow Chart.js' advice in the console.
 For example, if you forget to import `BarController` for your bar chart, you’ll see the following message in the browser console:

 ```
 Unhandled Promise Rejection: Error: "bar" is not a registered controller.